 The causes of these accidents are often related to a failure to correct a known hazard.
 At the Law Office of Cohen & Jaffe, LLP, our team of professionals handles premises liability cases in which a serious injury occurred in a trip-and-fall accident on a stairway.

 The National Floor Safety Institute reports that more than 1 million people visit emergency rooms every year due to various types of slip-and-fall accidents, accounting for 12 percent of all falls nationwide.
 If you or a loved one has been seriously injured by tripping or slipping and falling on a dangerous stairway on someone else’s property, you may be able to hold the responsible party accountable through legal action to recover damages.
+A Long Island slip and fall injury attorney could evaluate your case, establish liability, assign a value to your claim, and start negotiating a settlement.
+If you are 100% free of fault, you will be most likely be awarded full economic and non-economic damages.

 To find out more about your potential right to compensation, discuss your case with a qualified premises liability attorney at the Law Office of Cohen & Jaffe, LLP on Long Island.
 Contact us today for a free consultation.